monkeyArms/nonogram/README.md

 ```
 ## Theming

-Copy the `default` directory in `dist/themes` and rename it to "my-theme" (or whatever).
-Change the stylesheet or gui templates, then tell the GUI to load it in the constructor:
+Copy the `default` directory in `dist/themes` and rename it to "my-theme", etc.  Modify the theme, then tell the GUI to load it in the constructor:

 ```javascript
 const gui = new Nonogram.Gui( 'my-theme' );